Chinese Sparrowhawk

 Size: 29-35 cm

 Identification: Adult Chinese Sparrowhawk can be easily separated from other accipiter species by its dark greyish upperparts, prominent orange-yellow cere, virtually unmarked underwing-coverts and black-tipped primaries.
 Male has dark red eyes and pink-washed breast while female has yellowish eyes and more rufous-washed breast.
-Juvenile resembles juvenile Japanaese Sparrowhawk but has very little to moderate markings on underwing-coverts and no yellowish eyering.
+Juvenile resembles juvenile Japanese Sparrowhawk but has very little to moderate markings on underwing-coverts and no yellowish eyering.
 Both adult and juvenile shows four prominent fingers in flight.

 Similar looking species: Crested Goshawk, Japanese Sparrowhawk, Besra, Eurasian Sparrowhawk, Shikra